PowerShell/Crescendo/Microsoft.PowerShell.Crescendo/src/experimental/HelpParsers/README.md

 	--quiet, -q     Do not be overly verbose
 ```

-So my parameter recognizer expects it and doesn't capture the first part of the string.
+The regular expression which recognizes a parameter doesn't capture the first part where it is a single dash and letter `-q`.
 Again, this is probably pretty easy to support.

 Additionally, sometimes the usage statement declares a parameter.